 So you would still need to add tension ties or lateral connectors such as the Simpson DTT2 to keep the deck from pulling away from the house.
 The lateral connectors are required in addition to the BVLZ connectors, a fact that I verified with Simpson’s technical services department.
 Although the BVLZ connector does not require access from the house’s interior, the DTT2 does.
 That might require opening up a finished ceiling to access the interior of the band joist.
 Two of these are required for the ledger on a typical residential deck.

-The DeckSturc bracket supports both vertical and lateral loads.
-Maximum spacing along the ledger ranges from 4 ft. to 5 ft.- 3 in. depending on deck loads.
+These new stand-off brackets support both vertical and lateral loads.
+Maximum spacing along the ledger ranges from 3 ft. to 5 ft.- 3 in. on-center depending on the bracket type and deck loads.

 Band Joist Can Be Weak Link

-It’s important to note that both the BVLZ and DeckStuc are designed to attach to a band joist in the house framing.
+It’s important to note that both the BVLZ.
+DeckStuc. and HDG brackets are all designed to attach to a band joist in the house framing.
 You can’t just put them anywhere along the wall.
-So your upper ledger, supporting the new shed roof, would need to line up with the house’s second-story band joist.
+So, for example, if you were using the ledger brackets to support the new porch roof, you would need to align the brackets with the house’s second-story band joist.

 You also need to consider the strength and integrity of the band joist supporting your new ledger.
 The goal with these connectors is to transfer the load to the full floor diaphragm, not just to the single band joist.
 That’s why the code also prohibits ledger attachment to band joists on cantilevers, such as in “garrison” colonials.

 For a sturdy connection, the band joist may need reinforcement depending on its condition, orientation, and nailing.
 This is especially true where the band joist runs parallel to the floor or ceiling joists.
 If the band joist is not well secured to the house structure, then it becomes the weak link in the system.